sunnyvalechha/Devops-Prep/README.md

      I ensure that quality should be maintained for the application.
      I ensure there should be continuous monitoring.
      I have automated the Testing process in the DevOps lifecycle.

+# Terraform

+1. Migration resource to Terraform.
+How?
+2.

 # Software Development Lifecycle